-Perhaps there is just a clear marketing mistake which may have led to brand confusion.
+Perhaps there is just a clear marketing mistake that may have led to brand confusion.
 Here’s the reality: if the tenants at the outlet mall dictate what and who the outlet mall brand is… EO is clearly in the mass market branding camp for all intents and purposes.
-So EO is really a mass market retail outlet whether they like it or not.
+So EO is really a mass-market retail outlet whether they like it or not.
 The tenants and it’s developing culture are being perceived as such, like it or not.

-The fashion industry is infamously know for drawing VERY CLEAR LINES for their brands, who they are and whom they serve.
-The mass market brands associated with EO is a clear marriage of their products and the space which is indisputable by the definitions set forth by the industry.
+The fashion industry is infamously known for drawing VERY CLEAR LINES for their brands, who they are and whom they serve.
+The mass-market brands associated with EO is a clear marriage of their products and space which is indisputable by the definitions set forth by the industry.
 To say otherwise is to deceive the public in part.